ppainuly/All-About-Mars/README.md

  <pre>
 /scrape
 </pre>
 <p> Scraps the five web pages to build a dictionary.
 Stores the data into a local MongoDB database.
 Displays the data scraped into the webpage.
+Th route will call another python script which does the scrapping and build the entire data into a dictionary.